-“Should I use white noise for my baby or toddler?” is one of the most frequently asked questions that I get as a child sleep consultant.
+“Should I use white noise for my baby or toddler?” is one question that I get a lot as a child sleep consultant.
 You probably stumbled upon this page by asking Google the same question!
 The short answer?
 YES!

 Now, you ask, “Why?”

 Let me break down the reasons why below, but first let’s answer the question “what is white noise”?
 According to Howstuffworks.com:

 Combining sounds of all different frequencies together is how white noise is produced.
 If you took all of the imaginable tones that a human ear can hear and combined them together, you would have white noise.